chaklam-silpasuwanchai/Python-fo-Natural-Language-Processing/README.md

       - (3) Dataset
 3. Weekly Flipped Classroom Quiz (15%)
     - Containing few MC questions regarding this coming week lecture (usually two lecture slides) - starting from the second lecture!
+    - Any late work (indicated by Google Classroom) will be deducted 30%.  **NO excuses** will be accepted.